fauzisd/DailyQiblaObservation/README.md

 ## How to Use

-1. Read Readme.md and follow instruction to install necessary module in your Python.
+1. Read the README.md file and follow the instructions to install the required Python modules.

-2. run the FindKiblat.py
+2. Run FindKiblat.py.

-3. Enter your longitude and latitude of your place.
-You can use Google Maps to find out your place's longitude and latitude.
+3. When prompted, enter the longitude and latitude of your location.
+You can use Google Maps to find these coordinates.

-4. Press enter to use the suggested time zone.
+4. Press Enter to accept the suggested time zone, or enter a different one if needed.

-5. Enter the date you would like to do the experiment.
+5. Enter the date you plan to perform the experiment.

-6. The program provide the time to observe the sun's shadow.
+6. The program will calculate and display the optimal time to observe the sun's shadow.

-7. On the date and the time, hold a stick upright making a pole and observe the pole's shadow.
+7. On the specified date and time, place a vertical stick or pole upright.

-8. The shadow is the way to Makkah.
+8. Observe the direction of the shadow cast by the pole — this is the direction toward Makkah (Qibla).

---
+---

 ## Features